k0retux/fuddly/docs/source/data_manip.rst

      - The node attributes (refer to :ref:`dmanip:prop`)

      - The node constraints such as: *existence* or *quantity synchronization*.
-Usable constraints are defined by :class:`framework.node.SyncScope`.
+Usable constraints are defined by :class:`fuddly.framework.node.SyncScope`.

-  + ``semantics_criteria``: To be provided with a :class:`framework.node.NodeSemanticCriteria`
+  + ``semantics_criteria``: To be provided with a :class:`fuddly.framework.node.NodeSemanticCriteria`
     object.
 This object enable you to describe the semantic properties you look for.
 They are currently limited to a list of python strings.

   + ``owned_conf``: The name of a node configuration (refer to :ref:`dmanip:conf`) that the targeted nodes own.

-  .. note:: If the search is only path-based, :meth:`framework.node.Node.iter_nodes_by_path` is the
+  .. note:: If the search is only path-based, :meth:`fuddly.framework.node.Node.iter_nodes_by_path` is the
      preferable solution as it is more efficient.

   The following code snippet illustrates the use of such criteria for retrieving all the nodes